Bosonization and Kramers-Wannier dualities in general dimensions: Kramers-Wannier dualities in 2D

 \ee These maps are shown in Fig.~\ref{fig_KW}.
 Note that compared to Fig.~\ref{fig_bos}, we have condensed the bosonization map for each Majorana bilinear by placing together the bilinear and the corresponding spin operator.
 Along the $x$-direction, the spin operators $W_f$ and $X_{e^f_x}$ are the same as in Eq.~(\ref{eq:decoupled}).
 The KW duality transformations above can therefore be viewed as a direct generalizations of the 1D counterpart, as discussed around Eq.~(\ref{eq:decoupled}).
 Since $W_f$ measures $\bbz_2$ fluxes and $X_{e^f_x}$ measures the spin polarizations along vertical edges, the 2D duality generalizes the 1D duality between domain walls and spin polarizations to a duality between gauge fluxes and gauge spin polarizations, albeit only in one direction.

-Note that the Gauss law constraint is crucial in generalizing the duality.
+Note that the Gauss-law constraint is crucial in generalizing the duality.
 Intuitively, we know that the KW duality comes from the different ways of choosing unit cells of two Majorana fermions.
 Gauging the fermion parity does not preserve this information if the gauge field is not flat.
-Therefore, the KW duality is also lost in the spin system without Gauss law constraints, which is unitarily equivalent to a parity-gauged fermion system without the flatness condition.
+Therefore, the KW duality is also lost in the spin system without Gauss-law constraints, which is unitarily equivalent to a parity-gauged fermion system without the flatness condition.

 Algebraically, bosonization maps the generating set of the parity-even fermion algebra to the generating set, including $V_{e^f_x}$, $V_{e^f_y}$, and $W_f$, of the operator algebra with the gauge constraint $G_v =1$.
 On an infinite square lattice, this is an operator bijection (see Appendix~\ref{app:embedding}).
 The KW duality between spin operators, which is isomorphic to the translation operation $T_x^{1/2}$ on the Majorana bilinears, is an operator algebra isomorphism among generators.
 These generators also form a bond algebra whose isomorphisms generally produce dualities \cite{cobanera2011bond}.
 See Appendix~\ref{app:bondalgebra} for a brief review.
 If the space manifold $M$ contains loops/cycles, then the bosonization map is only an isomorphism up to boundary conditions and charge sectors of 1-form symmetries.
 Nevertheless, we can still define the KW duality in the spin system without referring back to the fermionic system as in the 1D case.